rmad17/jekyll-site/resources.md

 ## Appointments
-If you need to see me, **do not email me** but instead make an appointment <a href="https://calendly.com/bahamonde/officehours" target="_blank">here</a>.
+If you need to see me, **do not email me** but instead make directly an appointment <a href="https://calendly.com/bahamonde/officehours" target="_blank">here</a>.
 There is *no* need for confirmation.
 I will receive an alert when you schedule a meeting with me.